Dancing in the Pain: The Secret to Trusting God in the Storm (Intro)

 In the woman’s reply, “Yes, Lord; but even the pet dogs eat the crumbs that fall from their [young] masters’ table” (v.
 27), we not only find confidence beyond imminent healing but in the salvation of her people.
 While the woman’s yieldedness was key as a demonstration of submission, Jesus knew this wasn’t simply a self-centered strategy to obtain instant results.

 8. Finally, per the prior point, the significance of ‘crumb’ cannot be understated.
 For a “lost sheep of Israel” (v.
-24) to be so hungry for Jesus that even a mere morsel would do tells us the woman saw her situation as secondary to the power and presence of God.
+24) to be so hungry for Jesus that even a mere morsel would tell us the woman saw her situation as secondary to the power and presence of God.
 In essence, she accepts the status of a family’s dog knowing just a crumb of Jesus would be powerful enough to defeat the demon oppressing her daughter.
 No question, the woman had her priorities and perspectives set straight, almost as if she had anticipated the moment in advance.

 Application

 Despite its short duration, the passage carries immense application and universal relatability potential.
 Regardless of our situations, we can all identify and empathize with the Syrophoenician woman if not at least through her adamant clinging to hope in a bleak situation.
-Even when we’re struggling with our identity, a love deficit, and/or challenges outside our control, even when we feel stuck in dark place, we can approach God in humility with thanksgiving acknowledging who He is and what He can do.
+Even when we’re struggling with our identity, a love deficit, and/or challenges outside our control, even when we feel stuck in a dark place, we can approach God in humility with thanksgiving acknowledging who He is and what He can do.

 For some of you, you may have a loved one, a son or daughter, burdened by a disease or satanic assignment.
 You may feel the target on your back and paralyzed to shake it off.
 If this is you, don’t work to faith and prayer; start with faith and prayer.
 To the Lord of grace, ask for mercy and request His appointed portion of providence.
 If you’re lost, don’t deny the position but receive yourself as one worth saving.
 Like the woman, you may be deeply conscious of the misery of the soul, but this doesn’t disqualify you from bread of life crumbs.

 For others, you may not have a grim circumstance on the board, but you may be thirsty to anticipate the proximity and power of God.
-While we don’t know exactly how the woman learned of Jesus before His arrival, we know she put herself in position to receive of Him following His arrival.
+While we don’t know exactly how the woman learned of Jesus before His arrival, we know she put herself in position to receive Him following His arrival.
 Like her, you don’t have to limit your bended knee to the moment.
 Rather you can extend it as a general posture wherever you go.
 Ask yourself, ‘Do I want more of Jesus?
 Do I want a fresh touch of Him today?’
 If the answer is ‘yes’, know whatever He decides to give is more than enough even if what He offers is partly an invitation to go deeper.

 Either way, dare to believe good things will happen when you seek Jesus and ask of God according to His will.